wp-plugins/wp-db-driver/readme.txt

 === WP DB Driver ===
-Contributors: kurtpayne, markoheijnen
+Contributors: markoheijnen, kurtpayne
 Tags: database, backend, pdo, mysqli, mysql
 Requires at least: 3.6
-Tested up to: 3.8.1
+Tested up to: 4.2
-Stable tag: 1.7
+Stable tag: 1.9.3
 License: GPLv2 or later

-The possible new database layer for WordPress core
+An improved database layer for WordPress

 == Description ==

+This plugin adds an improved database layer to WordPress.
+It allows you to do more then the default one and is always up-to-date with the changes core makes.

+**mysql_* functions**

 The mysql_* functions are officially deprecated for PHP 5.5 and are throwing E_DEPRECATED errors.
 On http://core.trac.wordpress.org/ticket/21663 there is discussion on this topic.